 Outside of the two examples I have given above, you’ll local and state laws might have additional protection laws from both debt collectors and creditors.
 It’s always a good idea to check with you or local state laws or State Attorney General to find out what is legal in your state.

-Since these laws vary from state-to-state, you can do this to figure out what is allowed and not allowed in your own state.
+Since these laws vary from state to state, you can do this to figure out what is allowed and not allowed in your own state.

 What if they keep contacting me at work?

 If the debt collectors keep calling you and distracting you while you’re at work, the FDCPA can protect you from this as well.
 If you are not allowed to receive any personal calls during work, you should tell the debt collector that.
-Make sure you take note of the date, time, and documents this conversation.
+Make sure you take note of the date, time, and document this conversation.

 If the debt collector continues to harass you even after stating this to them, then they would have violated the law.
 In this case, make sure you file a complaint with the FTC.
 Once that’s done, they will conduct their own investigation and act accordingly.